antidianuj/protein_sequence_classification/README.md

 ![image](https://user-images.githubusercontent.com/47445756/235841380-53c1cea0-eb54-4d2b-ac93-15e3ce81639b.png)

 The difference between topology 1 and 2 is that in topology-1, same MLP is considered over each point at sequence, while in toplogy-2, different MLP is associated with each point of sequence, which are the output hidden states of LSTM.
-The concatenated output is fed into a classifier like MLP to determine classification probabilities.
+The MLP acts on masked hidden states where the considered hidden state is removed, and the remaining sequency is mapped to a low dimensional sequence.
+Later, the concatenated output is fed into a classifier like MLP to determine classification probabilities.

 Following is the comparison of training accuracy and loss curves during cases of study.